-FSGV supports career development and training for staff to reach their potential, and offer mentorship and professional advancement in a supportive environment.
+FSGV supports career development and training for staff to reach their potential, offering mentorship and professional advancement in a supportive environment.
 We recognize the importance of work-life balance, wellness and a safe, inclusive and welcoming workplace that values diversity and respect for all.

 Work Hours: 35 Hours per Week (Tuesday to Friday)

-Location: Work in the culturally vibrant Greater Vancouver Neighbourhood of Burnaby and New Westminster
+Location: Work in the culturally diverse city of Surrey and its surrounding communities.

 HOW TO APPLY

-If this describes you, please send us your resume and cover letter (indicating the competition number 48-18 in email subject line).
-Please tell us where you heard of this opportunity, outlining your interest and demonstrating your relevant experience for this role in your cover letter.
+If this describes you, please send us your resume and cover letter (indicating the competition number 122#-18 in email subject line).
+In your cover letter, please outline your interest and relevant experience for this role, and tell us where you heard about this opportunity.

 Only short listed candidates will be contacted for interviews.
 Thank you for your interest.

 FSGV is committed to the principles of diversity.
-We encourage applications from qualified people of all genders expressions and identities, sexual orientations, visible minorities, Indigenous persons and persons with disabilities.
+We encourage applications from qualified people of all gender expressions and identities, sexual orientations, visible minorities, Indigenous persons and persons with disabilities.